coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/arrays/max-array-value.md

 ## Discussion

-`Math.max` compares two numbers and returns the larger of the two; the rest of this recipe (both versions) is just iterating over the array to find the largest one.
+`Math.max` compares every argument and returns the largest number from arguments.
+The ellipsis (`...`) converts every array value into argument which is given to the function.
+You can also use it with other functions which take variable ammount of arguments, such as `console.log`.